Haer, Jalandhar

 Haer is a village in Nakodar in Jalandhar district of Punjab State, India.
 It is located 8 km from Nakodar, 31 km from Kapurthala, 22 km from district headquarter Jalandhar and 164 km from state capital Chandigarh.
-The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).
+The village is administered by a sarpanch who is an elected representative of village as per Panchayati raj (India).

 Transport

 Nakodar railway station is the nearest train station.
 The village is 70 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 111 km away in Amritsar.